Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 There's, you know, trying to get free stuff.

-Nothing is ever anyone's fault.
+Nothing is ever anyone's fault is the major overriding thing.

-It's generally nothing is anyone's fault.
+Generally, nothing is anyone's fault.

-I tried this sleeping tablet for the first time and I had, you know,
+I tried this sleeping tablet for the first time.

-86 beers plus I'm anxious.
+and I had, you know, 86 beers, plus I'm anxious.

 And the lawyer also said to tell you that I have depression.

-It's just whatever you need except to say I fucked up on a plane.
+It's just whatever you need except to say, I fucked up on a plane.

-We've done 100-odd episodes.
+We've done 100 odd episodes.

 Grant Hackett put his hand up.

-Pretty much no one else has.
+No, pretty much no one else has.

-It wasn't me.
+It all, you know, wasn't me.

-and nipple crippled a bloke.
+nipple crippled a bloke.

 So he put his hand up before he had to put his hand up.

-Reaching across is very funny as well.
+The reaching across is very funny as well.

 Allegedly.